codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

   If Codefresh has already validated the existing Shared Configuration Repository, meaning that at least one GitOps Runtime successfully connected to it, you _cannot change_ the Shared Configuration Repo URL.
   To do so, you must contact Codefresh Support.

   Otherwise, you can reset the Shared Config Repo URL only _after uninstalling all the GitOps Runtimes in your account_.
-This option is useful when moving from a temporary account, for example, a POV account, to your organization's official account.
-Codefresh allows you to reset the URL.
+This option is useful when moving from a temporary account, for example, a POV account, to your organization's official account to reset the URL.

 <!--- ### Reset Shared Config Repo via UI
 You can reset the Shared Config Repo via the Codefresh UI when you see the notification that the URL is either incorrect or missing.